awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 ## Event source mapping APIs<a name="services-dynamodb-api"></a>

-To manage an event source with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) or [AWS SDK](http://aws.amazon.com/getting-started/tools-sdks/), you can use the following API operations:
+To manage an event source with the [AWS Command Line Interface \(AWS CLI\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) or an [AWS SDK](http://aws.amazon.com/getting-started/tools-sdks/), you can use the following API operations:
 +  [CreateEventSourceMapping](API_CreateEventSourceMapping.md)
 +  [ListEventSourceMappings](API_ListEventSourceMappings.md)
 +  [GetEventSourceMapping](API_GetEventSourceMapping.md)
 + [UpdateEventSourceMapping](API_UpdateEventSourceMapping.md)
 + [DeleteEventSourceMapping](API_DeleteEventSourceMapping.md)

-The following example uses the AWS CLI to map a function named `my-function` to a DynamoDB stream that is specified by its Amazon Resource Name \(ARN\), with a batch size of 500\.
+The following example uses the AWS CLI to map a function named `my-function` to a DynamoDB stream that its Amazon Resource Name \(ARN\) specifies, with a batch size of 500\.

 ```
 aws lambda create-event-source-mapping --function-name my-function --batch-size 500 --starting-position LATEST \